Dobot-Arm/dobot_atom_ros2/README_EN.md

 - [ros2_control Documentation](https://control.ros.org/)
 - [URDF Tutorial](http://wiki.ros.org/urdf/Tutorials)

-## 📄 License

-This project is licensed under the Apache License 2.0.

 ## 📞 Support

-If you have any questions, please:
+If you have issues, please:

 1. Check the troubleshooting section of this README
 2. Search existing Issues
 3. Create a new Issue with detailed information

-**Update Date**: 2025-9-2
-**Maintainer**: dobot_futingxing

 ---

-**Note**: Please adjust configuration files and example code according to the actual robot hardware interface and communication protocol.
+**Note**: Please adjust configuration files and example code according to actual robot hardware interfaces and communication protocols.